 But today we’re talking about fashion and specific examples of apps that help increase sales in this industry.

 The vast majority of apps created by fashion brands are catalogs of their products.
 This is the first and foremost value you can offer – efficient shopping.
-Customers can find what they need and make a purchase from the comfort of their chair.
-But famous fashion brands implement additional features to make their apps more valuable.
+Fashion customers can find what they need and make a purchase from the comfort of their chair.
+But famous fashion and ecommerce brands implement additional features to make their apps more valuable.

-Which features are best for a branded fashion app?
+Which features are best for a branded fashion e-shopping app?

-Most of the features that famous brands add are designed to shorten a user’s path to their products and to tell about those products as much as possible.
+Most of the features that premium brands add are designed to shorten a user’s path to their products and to tell about those products as much as possible.
 The more convenient your app is for users, the better chances that users will turn into customers.
-How can you make this happen?
+How can you make this happen and what fashion technology solutions should you provide?

 Advanced search filters